FuzzyTheFoxx/LumiaPSS/README.md

 If you want to support me, report issues at issues page, thank you.

+# Source Code: How to?
+The "#Dev" folder is developmint folder and it's for testing only;
+To run my code, it is only possible with python* pre-installed**, and you must know basics of Linux terminal.

-# Support & Compatibility
+# Support
-For now the only supported platforms will be Linux and Windows.
+For now the project will have support for Arch Linux

-Compatibility guaranteed with Arch Linux and Windows 11
+--
+; *  Download python [here](https://www.python.org/downloads/). ; ** Most Linux distros (Like Arch, Debian, Ubuntu, etc.) have python pre-installed.

 <!-- More info soon... -->